Chapter 26 | Video and Image Analysis

 Next, use Ctrl+scroll wheel to advanced forward and backward in time.
 Left-click once again on the point of interest.
 Right-click to terminate the point selection procedure and to exit.

 After exiting, a graph showing speed versus time will appear.
 For each track generated from the given video, a separate graph will be available for viewing.
 Speed is calculated by dividing the displacement vector between two consecutive track points by the time interval between them (3).
+See section below, “VOLITILITY REDUCTION”, to learn about options for improving speed estimates (learn more).

 automatic POINT Tracking

-The automatic point tracking procedure can be applied to both to imported videos and videos projected from cameras.
+The automatic point tracking procedure can be applied to both imported videos and videos projected from cameras.
 In the example below, the process is applied to an imported (overhead) video that was scaled to the scene orthomosaic using the “Select, Move and Align” tool.

 To start, left-click to select the imported video.
 Next, left-click tools > object tracking > “auto track point”.